Course overview Course overview

 Best instructor ever!

 Gael is a great teacher, he explained his workflow in great detail and provided even more information in the Q&A sessions.
-He also encouraged us to help each other, creating a great ambient between the students.
+He also encouraged us to help each other, creating a great rapport between the students.
 I really enjoyed the course.

 Companies that hire our students